sweitzel/Biet-O-Matic-BE/documentation/content/manual/features.en.md

   reduced to the buy-now price, **minus 1 cent**.
 * The field for the item auto-bid mode is only enabled for clicking, if the entered maximum bid is higher than the current item price + the increase step.
+* Updates for Item attributes (e.g. price, number of bids etc) will be visualized by setting a yellow background color on the updated cells.
+That highlighting color will persist until the page is reloaded.

 {{< hint info >}}
 The item auto-bid mode is automatically deactivated if the item price goes above the defined maximum bid during the auction.